-TWC rules at §809.92(c) prohibit providers from charging the difference to parents who are exempt from the PSoC (parents participating in Choices, Supplemental Nutrition Assistance Program Employment and Training, parents of children experiencing homelessness, and parents of children in protective services) and whose PSoC is calculated to be zero.
-However, §809.92(d) allows Boards to prohibit providers from charging the difference to all parents.
+TWC rules at \$809.92(c) prohibit providers from charging the difference to parents who are exempt from the PSoC (parents participating in Choices, Supplemental Nutrition Assistance Program Employment and Training, parents of children experiencing homelessness, and parents of children in protective services) and whose PSoC is calculated to be zero.
+However, \$809.92(d) allows Boards to prohibit providers from charging the difference to all parents.
 Currently eight Boards allow providers to charge the difference to parents not exempt from the PSoC.

-CCDF regulations at 45 CFR §98.45(b) requires Lead Agencies to ensure that their payment rates ensure equal access to the full range of providers that are available to parents not receiving CCDF services, and that the rates are adequate without additional amounts above the assessed PSoC for instances in which the provider's published rate exceeds the subsidy amount.
+CCDF regulations at 45 CFR §98.45(b) requires Lead Agencies to ensure that their payment

+1 rates ensure equal access to the full range of providers that are available to parents not receiving 2 CCDF services, and that the rates are adequate without additional amounts above the assessed 3 PSoC for instances in which the provider's published rate exceeds the subsidy amount.
-45 CCDF regulations at 45 CFR §98.45(b)(5) requires a rationale for the policy on whether child care providers may charge additional amounts to families above the PSoC, including:

-1 --a demonstration that the policy promotes affordability and access; and copayments, and of the ability of subsidy payment rates to provide access to care without additional fees.
+- CCDF regulations at 45 CFR §98.45(b)(5) requires a rationale for the policy on whether child care providers may charge additional amounts to families above the PSoC, including: - 7 --a demonstration that the policy promotes affordability and access; and - 8 --an analysis of the interaction between any such additional amounts with the required family 9 copayments, and of the ability of subsidy payment rates to provide access to care without

+10 additional fees.